fullcalendar/fullcalendar-docs/_docs-v4/intro/view-specific-options.md

 $('#calendar').fullCalendar({
   views: {
     basic: {
-      // options apply to basicWeek and basicDay views },
+      // options apply to basicWeek, basicDay, and month views },
     agenda: {
       // options apply to agendaWeek and agendaDay views